Head of Chambers: Alexander Cameron QC

 Senior Clerk: Eddie Holland

 Crime: The practice encompasses advocacy and advisory work in every aspect of criminal law, including serious violent and sexual crime, terrorism, drug and human trafficking, bribery and corruption, organised crime, child exploitation, cybercrime, breaches of the Official Secrets Act.
 They also have expertise across all levels of call in restraint, civil recovery and confiscation.
-Recent cases include the Hatton Garden Robbery; Stephen Port; Max Clifford; Michael Turner; charges arising from Operations Elvedon, Sasha and Weeting; advice and representation in respect of charges levelled against Rebekah Brooks and Charles Brooks.
+Notable cases include ‘the Three Musketeers’ terrorism trial; Kouider & Medouni (murder of nanny Sophie Lionnet); the Hatton Garden Robbery; Stephen Port; Max Clifford; Michael Turner; charges arising from Operations Elvedon, Sasha and Weeting; advice and representation in respect of charges levelled against Rebekah Brooks and Charles Brooks; Col Kumar Lama (Nepalese torture case).

 Fraud & Financial Regulation: Chambers has a long-established reputation in fraud, money laundering, insider-dealing, and anti-competitive conduct.
 Expertise extends to civil and commercial fraud claims initiated in the UK and abroad.
 They are also experienced in Financial Services law and are instructed by both the FCA and individuals and corporations in the financial services industry.
 Members advise in relation to the full range of FSMA matters including authorisation, compliance and enforcement.
-Recent matters include Alstom; the LIBOR investigation; Rolls Royce; Unaoil.
+Notable matters include ENRC; Petrofac; Quindell; Christian Bittar (Euribor — interest rate manipulation) Alstom; Barclays (Qatar); FOREX manipulation; the LIBOR investigation; Rolls Royce; Unaoil.
+Two members of chambers recently acted for Zamira Hajiyeva (the ‘Harrods Shopper’) in the first Unexplained Wealth Order case.

 Extradition & Mutual Legal Assistance: Members have acted in many of the landmark cases of the last 50 years and have helped shape the development of extradition law.
 They are experts in mutual legal assistance and are instructed regularly by the UK authorities to advise upon and draft letters of request to foreign jurisdictions.
 They also provide advice and representation to individuals and companies affected by mutual legal assistance requests.
-Recent cases include Gary McKinnon; Shrien Dewani; Vladimir Antonov; Jack Warner (FIFA).
+Notable cases include Julian Assange; Nirav Modi; Zamira Hajiyeva; Gary McKinnon; Shrien Dewani; Vladimir Antonov; Jack Warner (FIFA).

 Public Law: Members appear frequently in judicial review proceedings for both claimants and defendants.
 They have particular expertise in dealing with applications arising out of extradition proceedings, inquests, decisions relating to the investigation and prosecution of criminal matters, and prison welfare.
 Past and present members of the ‘A’ Panel of civil Treasury Counsel are instructed in a wide variety of judicial review claims and advise government departments on a range of public law issues.